AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-03-24-behind-vllm-serve.md

 {% endhighlight %}
 </figure>

 OK so this `engine_client` is whether an `AsyncLLM` in V1 or an `AsyncLLMEngine` in V0.
 Let's assume we are now using V1 as of April 2025.
-V1 is a significant upgrade of vLLM release in January 2025 which introduced several optimizations, notably the use of PyTorch pre-compiled graphs.
+V1 is a significant upgrade of vLLM whose alpha released in January 2025, introducing several optimizations.

 <figure class="custom-code-block">
   <figcaption style="margin-bottom: 0.2em;"><code>vllm/v1/engine/async_llm.py</code></figcaption>